 Dozens of environmental sensors at the Virgo interferometer (e.g. accelerometers, magnetometers, thermometers, etc.) monitor environmental noise conditions throughout the interferometer and its surroundings.
 The output of each sensor is processed as a separate channel of data.
 Environmental channels at Virgo are categorized into fast channels and slow channels.
-Fast channels include seismometers, accelerometers, magnetometers, microphones and power supply current and voltage monitors, which collect data at sample rates of ~ 20 kHz.
-Slow monitors process data at lower sample rates for sensors such as thermometers.
+Fast channels include seismometers, accelerometers, magnetometers, microphones and power supply current and voltage monitors, which collect data at sample rates between 1Hz and 20kHz.
+Slow monitors process data at lower sample rates (typically 1 Hz) for sensors such as thermometers.